 Learning Communities and Integrated Studies

-Learning Communities meet Seattle Central’s Associate of Arts degree requirement of 8 credits of integrated studies.
-After taking one LC, students rave about the experience and are eager to enroll in others as they continue their college journey.
+Students rave about the transformative educational experience and are eager to enroll in other LCs as they continue their college journey.

 It was extremely different but I enjoyed it thoroughly.
 This has been such a unique experience, and I can't stress enough that it was for my first quarter of college.
 When looking back at when I wanted to take a gap year after graduating high school, I am so grateful that I changed my mind and was presented with this class.